 Getting from San Pedro de Atacama to Uyuni by bus takes around 14 hours.
 The distance between both cities is 520km.
 There are buses that leave the station everyday at 3am and 9:45am and arrive to Uyuni at 3pm and 8pm.

 Here you will find a complete guide to:

 - Plan a salt flat tour

 - Other useful information

 San Pedro de Atacama is a Chilean town located at the edge of the Salar de Atacama.
 An increasing number of tourists are interested in visiting the native ruins nearby, trekking, climbling and even sand boarding in the desert.
 But because of its altitude (2.400m), a brief period of acclimatization may be required.

 On the other hand, Uyuni is a must visit destination if you are traveling through South America.
 It’s a Bolivian city which serves primarily as a gateway for tourists traveling to the wolrd’s largest salt flats.
 The Salar of Uyuni has an elevation of 3656 meters above sea level and a surface of 10.582 square kilometers.

 1. Book your bus from San Pedro de Atacama to Uyuni

-Through Tickets Bolivia you can book your trip from San Pedro de Atacama to Uyuni with trustworthy and reliable companies that offer clients good quality sevices.
-We work with Cruz del Norte and Trans Salvador on this route.
+Through Tickets Bolivia you can book your trip from San Pedro de Atacama to Uyuni by bus with trustworthy and reliable companies that offer clients good quality services.
+Cruz del Norte and Trans Salvador work on this route.
 Their schedules are the following: